 Periods of paid employment as a young man included spells during the War as a scriptwriter with the Crown Film Unit and the Ministry of Information publications division.
 He was also appointed caption writer for the 1951 Festival of Britain for which he was appointed MBE.

-Laurie died on the 13th May 1997 at home in his beloved Slad.
-Survived by his wife Kathy and daughter Jessy, he is buried in the local churchyard.
+Laurie died on the 13th May 1997 at home in his beloved Slad and is buried in the local churchyard.